Materials-Consortia/OPTIMADE/optimade.rst

   - This :property:`reference_structure` MAY be one of the frames from the trajectory, in that case the `reference_frame`_ field MUST specify which frame has been used.
   - Queries on the trajectories MUST be done on the information supplied in the :property:`reference_structure` when the queried property is in the :property:`reference_structure`.
     The subfields of the reference_structure MUST have the same queryability as in the `structures entries`_.
+    For example, the query : http://example.com/optimade/v1/trajectories?filter=nelements=2 would use the `nelements`_ property within the reference_structure.

   - This reference frame has the same properties as the structure entries namely: